sabre-io/sabre.io/source/event/promise.md

     });

-For this reason it's very important to always end with a rejected handler, as otherwise any exceptions may be silently supressed.
+For this reason it's very important to always end with a rejected handler, as otherwise any exceptions may be silently suppressed.

 ### `error($onRejected)`